Neil S. Braun, Dean

 Lubin is a unique place.
 No other business school can boast locations both in the heart of Wall Street and on a pastoral suburban campus with a wealth of other inter-related programs and in close proximity to one of the top-ranked Environmental Law Programs in the nation.
 Living in or near New York City is an education in itself.
 Here are just a few other features that make Lubin like no other business school:

-- Dual accreditation by AACSB International, a status shared by less than 2 percent of business schools worldwide.
+- Dual accreditation by AACSB International, a status shared by fewer than 5 percent of business schools worldwide.

 - A faculty that brings together accomplished PhDs and experienced business professionals, providing our students with both cutting-edge classroom theory and pragmatic problem-solving techniques.